 Banyan Tree is often referred to as the ‘Ashwath Vriksha’.
 This tree is mentioned in various religious texts as Bargad, Vatavriksh and Barh.
 Hindus believe that the banyan tree is a 'wish fulfilling divine tree.'
 In legends and folklores, God Shiva as Dakshinamurthy is depicted sitting in silence under the banyan, with rishis at his feet.
 This symbolizes an eternal life due to the tree's unending expansion.

-The Bodhi Tree is an old sacred fig tree located in Bodh Gaya under which Gautama Buddha, the spiritual teacher and founder of Buddhism achieved enlightenment.
+Bodhi Tree is an old sacred fig tree located in Bodh Gaya, under which Gautama Buddha, the spiritual teacher and founder of Buddhism had achieved enlightenment.
 In religious iconography, the Bodhi tree is identifiable by its heart-shaped leaves.
-The Peepul tree or Ashvastha tree is also a sacred Fig tree and a symbol for happiness, prosperity, longevity and good luck.
-In Bhagwat Geeta, Lord Krishna had also said "among trees, I Am Ashvastha".
+The Peepul Tree or Ashvastha Tree is also a sacred fig tree and a symbol of happiness, prosperity, longevity and good luck.
+In Bhagwat Gita, it is mentioned that Lord Krishna had said "among trees, I am Ashvastha".

 Coconut Tree is mentioned in mythology as ‘Kalpa Vriksha’.
 Kalpa Vriksha means a ‘wish-fulfilling tree’ or the tree, which provides all the necessities of life.
 It is important to note that the three black marks on the coconut shell are believed to be the three eyes of Lord Shiva.
 Coconut is an important part of all the Hindu rituals.
 Prior to puja, sthapana with water filled pot, mango leaves and coconut takes place.